Fire and rescue services

 Foreign officials, business travellers, tourists and foreign residents have also been targets.

 Terrorists can launch attacks in all parts of Yemen.
-Attacks against foreigners happen in urban and regional areas.
-Nowhere is safe from violence.
+Foreigners have been attacked in urban and regional areas.

-Terrorists have attacked oil interests and kidnapped foreign oil workers.
-They may be planning more attacks on oil infrastructure in Yemen.
+Terrorists have attacked oil facilities and kidnapped international aid and oil workers.
+They may be planning more attacks on oil infrastructure and other organisations, including aid organisations in Yemen.

 All Australians are at risk, regardless of occupation, ethnic or religious background, location or length of stay.

 Always be alert.
-Keep a low profile and vary your routines.
-Make sure patterns in your behaviour and movement aren't obvious to anyone watching.
+Avoid posting your photos and geographic locations on social media while in Yemen.
+Vary your routines and make sure patterns in your behaviour and movement aren't obvious to anyone watching.

 Terrorism is a threat worldwide.